Overview

 Why is Active Learning Important?

-Later in this workshop, we will discuss why sharing the effectiveness of active learning as a teaching strategy is essential for engaging your students.
-While watching the following video, please note any evidence in support of active learning that resonates with you for sharing back with your students.
+Later in this module, we will discuss why sharing the effectiveness of active learning as a teaching strategy is essential for engaging your students.
+While watching the following video, please make mental note any evidence in support of active learning that resonates with you for sharing back with your students.

 Implementing Active Learning

-Whether you are new to active learning or a seasoned practitioner, reflect on, and write down a few considerations that you think might be important for:
+Whether you are new to active learning or a seasoned practitioner, there are a few key considerations that you should keep in in mind when selecting an active learning strategy and incorporating it into your teaching.

 Active Learning Strategies